Royal Ceremonies of the Twelve Months

 The practices ceased following the abolition of absolute monarchy in 1932, but some ceremonies were revived during the reign of King Bhumibol Adulyadej, especially with the re-popularisation of the monarchy during the 1960s–1970s.
 The Royal Ploughing Ceremony is one of the few royal ceremonies that are still held annually today.

+One of the obsolete ceremonies among the Ceremonies of the Twelve Months was the Triyampawai swing ceremony.